david-ruffin/sec-tools-and-agent/README.md

 *   **Command-Line Interface:** Accepts user queries directly as command-line arguments for single-shot execution.
 *   **Interactive Mode:** Falls back to an interactive loop if no command-line arguments are provided, allowing multiple questions per session.
 *   **Detailed File Logging:** Logs execution steps, tool calls, RAG process details, API responses (counts), errors, and final outputs to timestamped files in a `logs/` directory using Python's `logging` module and `pytz` for PST timestamps.
+    *   **Enhanced Traceability:** Utilizes a custom LangChain `BaseCallbackHandler` (`DetailedFileLoggerCallback`) to capture detailed intermediate steps of the agent's execution, including LLM prompts/responses, agent actions (tool selection with reasoning), and tool inputs/outputs, providing a comprehensive execution trace in the log files for debugging and analysis.

 ## 3. Technology Stack